SpollaL/MortgageCalculator/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a basic project I used to practice the Java programming language

 ## Folder Structure